 Course grades are based on evaluations of students’ mastery of course objectives.
 Each instructor’s grading policy will be published in the course syllabus and approved by the dean in advance of the first day of class.
 A student is responsible for all work assigned during the course and must discuss any issues with completing the required course work with the professor.

 Graduate courses: Graduate students will receive credit for courses in which they earn a grade of B- or higher.
 Credit will not be granted for grades of C+ or below.
-Students with a B- may proceed, but must maintain an overall GPA of 3.0.
-Students who earn a grade of C or lower in a graduate course must repeat the course and earn at least a B in order to complete the program of study.
+Students who receive a B- may proceed, but must maintain an overall GPA of 3.0.
+Students who earn a grade of C+ or lower in a graduate course must repeat the course and earn at least a B- in order to complete the program of study.

 |Grade||Grade Point Value|